 Bang Sue Grand Station is the future central station of Bangkok, replacing Hua Lamphong as Thailand’s railway hub.
-If you’ve caught a train to or from Bangkok recently you might have noticed this as you passed though Bang Sue station.
+If you’ve caught a train to or from Bangkok recently you might have noticed this as you passed through Bang Sue station.
 Indeed, it’s hard not to miss as it’s the biggest construction site in Thailand.
 The station looks more like a giant airport than a railway station.

-The new station will be home to the current state railway services, the new Dark Red and Light Red commuter lines, the Airport Rail Link, and future high speed railway services.
+The new station will be home to the current state railway services, the new Dark Red and Light Red commuter lines, the Airport Rail Link, and future high-speed railway services.

 The next two levels are for the trains, with 24 platforms in total.
 It will be by far the biggest train station in Southeast Asia, and with Bangkok’s location being a central hub in mainland Southeast Asia, it’s a title that’s unlikely to be challenged.
 When you see the map of current and proposed railways in Southeast Asia, it appears that all rails lead to Bangkok.

 What has been built so far reminded me of some of the mega stations in China.
 With 24 platforms it would just scrape into the Top 10 list of biggest train stations in China (the same amount as Beijing South Railway Station).

 The platforms are 600 metres long, so they will be big enough to handle the longest high-speed trains.
 There are no high–speed trains operating in Thailand yet, but it’s a refreshing change to have infrastructure planned in advance.